North Shields: Northumberland Park

 Northumberland Park lies on the border of North Shields and Tynemouth and was set out around 1885, in an area formerly known as Spittal Dene.
 In 2015, North Tyneside Council completed a major project to revive and restore parts of the park.
-The multi-million pound scheme saw archaeological investigations carried out around the medieval St Leonard's Hospital and the restoration historical features that had been lost over the years.
+The multi-million pound scheme saw archaeological investigations carried out around the medieval St Leonard's Hospital and the restoration of historical features that had been lost over the years.
 Iron railings, park furniture, fountains were installed amid historic planting schemes.
 A pavilion housing a cafe and toilet facilities as well as offices and storage for the park staff was also opened.

 There is a children's play area at the south end of the park, bowling greens on the western border and a historical pet cemetery to the north.
 A number of trees along a pathway in the northern half feature plaques commemorating their planting by various local dignitaries.